jupyterlab/jupyterlab/docs/css.md

 ## CSS checklist

-* CSS classnames are defined as all caps file-level `const`s and follow the CSS class naming convention described below.
+* CSS classnames are defined inline in the code.
+We used to put them as all caps file-level `const`s, but we are moving away from that.
-* CSS files for packages are located within the `src/style` subdirecotory and imported into the plugin's `index.css`.
+* CSS files for packages are located within the `src/style` subdirectory and imported into the plugin's `index.css`.
-* The JupyterLab default CSS variables in the `default-theme` package are used to style packages where ever possible.
-Individual packages should not depend on this package though, to allow the theme to be swaped out.
+* The JupyterLab default CSS variables in the `theme-light-extension` and `theme-dark-extension` packages are used to style packages where ever possible.
+  Individual packages should not npm-depend on these packages though, to allow the theme to be swapped out.
 * Additional public/private CSS variables are defined by plugins sparingly and in accordance with the conventions described below.

 ## CSS variables

 We are using native CSS variables in JupyterLab.
 This is to enable dynamic theming of built-in and third party plugins.
-As of Septmeber 2016, CSS variables are supported in the latest stable versions of all popular browsers, except for IE/Edge.
+As of December 2017, CSS variables are supported in the latest stable versions of all popular browsers, except for IE.
 If a JupyterLab deployment needs to support these browsers, a server side CSS preprocessor such as Myth or cssnext may be used.